fbpx

 TRavelbuddies at Grächen

-The breakfast consisted of a great variety of yogurts, cereals, cheeses, cold meats, freshly baked croissants, and cakes including several English breakfast options.
+The breakfast consisted of various yoghurts, cereals, cheeses, cold slices of meat, freshly baked croissants, and cakes, including several English breakfast options.

 Our verdict of Aktiv Hotel & Spa Hannigalp